Nanda Empire: Nanda era

 According to K. P Jayaswal, Nanda era is mentioned in three sources.
-Kharavela's Hathigumpha inscription mentions Nandaraja constructing canal 103 year in Nanda period.
-According to Al beruni The Sriharsha era was being used in areas of Kannauj and Mathura and there was a difference of 400 years between sriharsha era and Vikrama era which would make it 458 BC, the attributes of which matched with the Nanda kings.
-According to 12th century Yedarava inscription of Chalukya king Vikramaditya VI, Nanda era along with vikram era and Shaka era were extent which were abolished in favour of a new Chalukyan era, but other scholars have opined that evidences are too meager to make anything conclusive.
+Kharavela's Hathigumpha inscription mentions Nandaraja constructing canal 103rd year of the Nanda period.
+According to Al-Biruni, the Sri-Harsha era was being used in areas of Kannauj and Mathura and there was a difference of 400 years between Sri-Harsha era and Vikrama era which would make it fall in 458 BCE, the attributes of which matched with the Nanda kings.
+According to 12th century Yedarava inscription of Chalukya king Vikramaditya VI, Nanda era along with Vikram era and Shaka era were extant which were abolished in favour of a new Chalukyan era, but other scholars have opined that evidences are too meager to make anything conclusive.

 Unpopularity and overthrow

 All historical accounts agree that the last Nanda king was unpopular among his subjects.
 According to Diodorus, Porus told Alexander that the contemporary Nanda king was a man of "worthless character", and was not respected by his subjects as he was thought to be of low origin.
 Curtius also states that according to Porus, the Nanda king was despised by his subjects.
 According to Plutarch, who claims that Androkottos (identified as Chandragupta) met Alexander, Androkottos later declared that Alexander could have easily conquered the Nanda territory (Gangaridai and Prasii) because the Nanda king was hated and despised by his subjects, as he was wicked and of low origin.
 The Sri Lankan Buddhist tradition blames the Nandas for being greedy and for imposing oppressive taxation.
 The Puranas of India label the Nandas as adharmika, indicating that they did not follow the norms of dharma or righteous conduct.

 The Nanda dynasty was overthrown by Chandragupta Maurya, who was supported by his mentor (and later minister) Chanakya.
 Some accounts mention Chandragupta as a member of the Nanda family.
 For example, the 11th century writers Kshemendra and Somadeva describe Chandragupta as a "son of the genuine Nanda" (purva-Nanda-suta).
 Dhundiraja, in his commentary on the Vishnu Purana, names Chandragupta's father as Maurya; he describes Maurya as a son of the Nanda king Sarvatha-siddhi and a hunter's daughter named Mura.

-The Buddhist text Milinda Panha mentions a war between the Nanda general Bhaddasala (Sanskrit: Bhadrashala) and Chandragupta.
+The Buddhist text Milinda Panha mentions a war between the Nanda general Bhaddasala (Sanskrit:Bhadrashala) and Chandragupta.
 According to the text, this war led to the slaughter of 10,000 elephants; 100,000 horses; 5,000 charioteers; and a billion foot soldiers.
 While this is obviously an exaggeration, it suggests that the overthrow of the Nanda dynasty was a violent affair.